brandefenseinternshipteam/cyber-security-glossary/glossary.md

 ## - O -

+### OPSEC (Operational Security)
+**Definition:**
+OPSEC refers to the measures taken to prevent sensitive or operational information from being exposed during activities, especially in cybersecurity or intelligence operations.

+**Example Usage:**
+During the penetration test, analysts followed OPSEC best practices by hiding their IP addresses.

 ### OSINT (Open Source Intelligence)
 **Definition:**
 Intelligence gathered by collecting and analyzing information from publicly available, legally accessible sources.
 This includes the Internet, social media, news sites, public databases, and other sources open to everyone.
 OSINT is used to produce actionable security insights.